-- There will be a substantial percentage of roof and siding damage to apartment buildings and industrial buildings. - Unreinforced masonry walls can collapse.
+- There will be a substantial percentage of roof and siding damage to apartment buildings and industrial buildings.

+- Unreinforced masonry walls can collapse.

+- Impacts to Signage, Fences and Canopies:

-- Commercial signage, fences, and canopies will be damaged and often destroyed. - Impacts to Trees:
+- Commercial signage, fences, and canopies will be damaged and often destroyed.

+- Impacts to Trees:

-- Many shallow-rooted trees will be snapped or uprooted. - Roads will be blocked by toppled trees.
+- Many shallow-rooted trees will be snapped or uprooted.

+- Roads will be blocked by toppled trees.

+- Impacts to Power and Water Infrastructure:

-Near total power loss is expected with outages that could last from several days to weeks.
+- Near total power loss is expected with outages that could last from several days to weeks.

 Potable water could become scarce as filtration systems begin to fail.